Landmarks in Greece often evoke ancient times shrouded in mists, mysteries, and mythology.

 In season, April to October, boats depart daily for Spinalonga Island from Plaka village (less than 10 minutes one-way ride), Elounda (about 30 minutes), and Agios Nikolaos (approximately 45 minutes).

-Before or afterward, read The Island, an award-winning historical novel by British author Victoria Hislop.
+Before your visit to Spinalonga, if at all possible, read The Island, an award-winning historical novel by British author Victoria Hislop.

-Mega Channel Greece produced the international bestseller book as a 2010 Greek television series.
+Mega Channel Greece produced this international bestseller as a 2010 Greek television series.

 Famous Landmarks in Greece: Eastern Macedonia and Thrace